tonethar/IGME-330-Master/notes/6-review-and-more-about-paths.md

 - Let's review drawing *rectangles*, *circles* and *lines*
 - New stuff:
-  - change how lines are joined together
   - draw rings (circles with the center punched out)
   - draw polygons
   - draw curvilinear shapes
+  - change how lines are joined together with the `ctx.lineJoin` property
   - Canvas methods:
       - `ctx.arcTo()`
       - `ctx.setLineDash()`